arogozhnikov/python3_with_pleasure/README.md

 )
 ```

 Did you notice?
-Uniqueness of names is checked automatically!
+Uniqueness of names is also checked automatically!

 ## Iterable unpacking